Last Updated: 8/17/21

 Generally, strips are between 1 1/2 inches wide up to 2 1/4 inches wide.
 They are made from smaller parts of the tree and contain less heartwood.

-Planks are usually 3 to 8 inches wide.
+Planks are anywhere from 3 to 8 inches wide.
 They come from larger parts of the tree, are denser, and contain more heartwood.

-With a random or diagonal pattern, you can mix stripes with planks to further increase the “randomness.”
+With a random or diagonal pattern, you can mix strips with planks to further increase the “randomness.”
 Because strips generally cost less than planks, this may save a bit of money too.